 This mayonnaise is gluten-free, dairy-free, paleo, keto-friendly, and Whole30 compliant.

-You can make this by hand with a clean bowl and a whisk, it’ll just take a little bit longer.
-I don’t recommend using a blender, as it will be unlikely to emulsify well.
+You can whisk it by hand using a clean bowl and a balloon whisk.
+It just takes more effort and time.
+I do not recommend a blender, since it can struggle to emulsify properly.

 Homemade Creamy Whole30 And Paleo Mayonnaise In Glass Jar with Knife